 4. Manatal | - Best for AI resume screening - AI resume screening picks out key insights from each resume - Integration with some testing platforms - Easy to blend into your HR tech stack |

-Like the other resume screening software on this list, SmartRecruiters is a cloud-based applicant tracking system (ATS) that offers many other features besides scanning resumes.
-These include:
+Like the other resume screening software on this list, SmartRecruiters is a cloud-based ATS that offers resume screening with its product SmartAssistant.

 An HR dashboard that collates relevant insights into your recent hiring efforts